Use Relay with Netcode for GameObjects

-Relay works seamlessly with Netcode for GameObjects (NGO), which is a Unity package that provides networking capabilities to GameObject and MonoBehavior workflows.
+Relay works seamlessly with Netcode for GameObjects, which is a Unity package that provides networking capabilities to GameObject and MonoBehaviour workflows.

-This tutorial shows how to use Relay with NGO and the Unity Transport Package (UTP).
+This tutorial shows how to use Relay with Netcode for GameObjects and the Unity Transport Package (UTP).

 Installation and configuration

-You must first configure your Unity project for Unity before using Relay with NGO.
-Check out Get started with Relay to learn how to link your project in the project settings.
+You must first configure your Unity project for Unity before using Relay with Netcode for GameObjects.
+Refer to Get started with Relay to learn how to link your project in the project settings.

 Set up the NetworkManager